 A Little More About Me

-My name is Mark and I live about an hour north of Toronto, Ontario, Canada near the shores of Lake Simcoe.
-If you asked anyone that thinks they know me, family members include, what I do for a living, they would reply “something computer related”, which is a half-truth, the other half is that I am a urban planner.
-I have a degree in Environmental Resource Studies where I spent four years (ok, 4 1/2) with a academic interest in policy review and program development, however another large component of my studies included Information Systems, computer programming (Visual Basic, C/C++, and Cobol) and economics.
-Today I try to stretch my legs a little and constantly being schooled by my friends on life as a foodie, a passionate photographer (very rough around the edges, and humbled daily), a runner who enjoys both the road and the trails competing in various 5K, 8K, 10K races, and the Scotiabank Toronto Waterfront 1/2 Marathon as well as an active participant in the 5-Peaks (Ontario) running series, and most importantly a dad to two incredible boys.
+My name is Mark Hanlon and I live in Toronto, Ontario, Canada.
+If you asked anyone that thinks they know me, family members include, what I do for a living, they would reply “something computer-related”, which is a half-truth, the other half is that I am an urban planner.
+I have a degree in Environmental Resource Studies where I spent four years (ok, 4 1/2) with an academic interest in policy review and program development, however, another large component of my studies included Information Systems, computer programming (Visual Basic, C/C++, and Cobol) and economics.
+Today I try to stretch my legs a little and constantly being schooled by my friends on life as a foodie, a passionate photographer (very rough around the edges, and humbled daily), a runner who enjoys both the road and the trails competing in various 5K, 8K, 10K races, and the Scotiabank Toronto Waterfront 1/2 Marathon as well as an active participant in the 5-Peaks (Ontario) running series, cyclist, and most importantly a dad to two incredible boys.